- Basechain was formerly known as PlasmaChain. Read the official announcement.

 - Complying with Loom validation requirements and specs

 - Maintaining properly functioning hardware

 - Actively participating in network governance (voting on software upgrades, changes to the fee structure, etc.)

-While validation activity during an initial testnet phase typically requires minimal resources, we expect an accelerated bootstrapping of the network given recent milestones and momentum.
+While validation activity during the initial testnet phase required minimal resources, we’ve seen an accelerated bootstrapping of the network given recent milestones and momentum.

 - Server and backup server running Loom software (both with firewall)

 - Memory: 32 GB of RAM, preferably 32GB

 - Disk space: 1 TB of SSD storage, NVME drives (no normal hard disk or network hard disk)